calband/calchart/README-UBUNTU.txt

 Updated on 7/2/11 by Kyle Barlow
+(note, these instructions are way out of date.)

 Steps taken to get calchart to build on Ubuntu 10.04 Feel free to change directories to your liking